neilzim/SCDA/parameter_and_file_conventions.rst

 Examples: ``'LS_quart_ann20D85_X100sm1p08_N0300.dat'``

 ..
 [1] Padding is applied in an omindirectial sense by a shift-and-combine-and-mask routine, so it increases thickness on all sides of a given obscuration feature, and the thickness of all features increases by the same absolute propportion of the pupil diameter.
-This parameter remains zero if obscuration features are not mimicked by the Lyot stop, or if they are mimicked but not padded.
+This parameter remains zero if pupil features are not mimicked by the Lyot stop, or if they are mimicked but not padded.